 One way to think about your ecosystem is to identify the participants in your brand ecosystem.
 Who are they?
-What can those participants give and get in order to help your brand?
-Ultimately, successful brands recognize that if they help their participants succeed, the participants will in turn help the brand succeed.
+What can those participants give and get to help your brand?
+Ultimately, successful brands recognize that if they help their participants succeed, the participants will in turn, help the brand succeed.

 (image credit: David Armano).

 As you think about building your community, don’t be afraid to question the status quo.
-Recently, Edward Boches discussed Pepsi’s decision to pull out of the Superbowl after 23 consecutive years and instead, to funnel its advertising budget into online community efforts.
-While your company might not have anywhere close to Pepsi’s budget, you should pay attention to such efforts because they signal a shift in the way that brands engage their communities.
+Recently, Edward Boches discussed Pepsi’s decision to pull out of the Superbowl after 23 consecutive years and, instead, to funnel its advertising budget into online community efforts.
+While your company might not have anywhere close to Pepsi’s budget, you should pay attention to such efforts because they signal a shift in how brands engage their communities.

 5. A Brand Must Deliver Value

-As you think about your company’s value – you can ask the following questions: What sets your product, service and company apart from your competitors?
-What value do you provide and how does that value differ from that provided by your competitors?
+As you think about your company’s value – you can ask the following questions: What sets your product, service, and company apart from your competitors?
+What value do you provide, and how does that value differ from your competitors?
 Think about which of your benefits are emotional – the most powerful brands tap into emotions.